cea-hpc/modules/doc/source/module.rst

   changing this configuration option from its default value.
 The :option:`--debug`/:option:`-D`, :option:`--silent`/:option:`-s`, :option:`--trace`/:option:`-T` and :option:`--verbose`/:option:`-v` command line switches change the value of this configuration option.
+See :envvar:`MODULES_VERBOSITY` description for details.

  .. mconfig:: wa_277